fh-logician/QM.js/README.md

 Both methods will get you the same function but they differ by how they are connected together
  * `A' + B'` (Minterm method) is the exact same as `AB` (Maxterm method)

-Note, however, that when you actually receive the simplified expressions, they will not be in boolean algebra For example, the above expressions would look like `NOT A OR NOT B`, `A AND B` This is done to give you freedom to implement it as you see fit by simply replacing `NOT` with `!`, for example.
+Note, however, that when you actually receive the simplified expressions, they will not be in boolean algebra.

+For example, the above expressions would look like `NOT A OR NOT B`, `A AND B`.
+This is done to give you freedom to implement it as you see fit by simply replacing `NOT` with `!`, for example.

 ### Minterm Method